Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 </div>

 <!--
-Choosing a library that supports Standard Schema is increasingly important as the ecosystem evolves.
-Created by the minds behind Zod, Valibot, and ArkType, it represents where validation is heading.
+[click] Standard Schema represents a pivotal shift in validation, recently reaching v1 which establishes a Universal Standard that unifies schema validation across the JavaScript ecosystem.

-The key advantage is future-proofing your codebase.
-As more libraries implement the spec, your validation logic becomes portable.
-You can switch between libraries without rewriting code, and your tools will work consistently across different validation solutions.
+[click] The Collaborative Initiative is creating powerful advantages for developers.
+By working together Zod, Valibot and Arktype are ensuring your validation logic becomes portable across libraries, future-proofing your codebase.

-The community aspect is crucial - as adoption grows, we're seeing more shared tooling, documentation, and best practices.
-This makes it easier to learn, implement, and maintain validation across projects.
+[click] Ecosystem Integration is a key benefit - Standard Schema is designed for seamless adoption across frameworks and tools, providing a consistent interface that library authors can implement.

-Framework creators are also taking notice, with many building Standard Schema support into their tools.
-This means better integration and a more consistent development experience across the ecosystem.
+[click] The Community-Driven nature means best practices are evolving based on real-world implementation.
+As adoption grows, we're seeing more shared tooling and documentation that makes validation more accessible across projects.
 -->

 ---